jeffpar/pcjs.v1/_posts/2016-02-17-saving-disks-and-machines.md

 Saving Machines
 ---

-Saving the entire state of any existing IBM PC machine is also possible with a single click.
+Saving the entire state of any existing IBM PC machine is also easy now, thanks to the new **Save Machine** link.
 You can choose to save a machine in its initial state, or make changes to any of the machine's disks and then save it.
 All your changes should be preserved.

 Under the bottom-left corner of any IBM PC on the PCjs [website](/), you should now see a [**Save Machine**] link.
 When you click that link, PCjs will generate a large "blob" of JavaScript containing